GRCDEV/fudge/README.md

         - `sudo usermod -aG docker pi`

 ## Starting up the basic modules
-The basic components to be executed are handled by `docker compose up`:
+The basic components to be executed are handled by `docker compose up`, these are:
 * Mosquitto broker
 * influxDB
 * Grafana

 the details can be found in file `docker-compose.yml`

 Finally, the persistency manager, must be executed manually:
 * $ python3 pman.py

 ## Basic content sources